amarcs11101/code_base_analyser/README.md

 # Project Overview & Best Practices :-

-  This project analyzes the SakilaProject GitHub repository to extract meaningful insights from the codebase.
+  This project analyzes Any Project GitHub repository to extract meaningful insights from the codebase.
 It provides structured knowledge such as purpose, architecture, key methods, complexity, and other technical metadata by leveraging LLMs (Large Language Models) via LangChain and LlamaIndex.

   The final output is stored in a structured JSON format, suitable for further analysis or documentation purposes.